The ultimate 3 to 10-day Tulum itinerary for first-timers

 I generally use Mex

 So today you’ll get to explore what I call the “real Mexico”.
-Valladolid is a small town that conserves the authentic feel despite the expats and tourists’ invasion.
+Valladolid is a small town that preserves an authentic feel despite the invasion of expats and tourists.

 You will see beautiful colorful colonial houses, local shops, and some museums.
 Valladolid is also surrounded by incredible cave cenotes, while an open cenote is located right in the heart of town at only 2 blocks from the main plaza.

-You may want to include Chichen-Itza in your day trip from Tulum which I will organize as follow.
+You may want to include Chichen-Itza in your day trip from Tulum which I will organize as follows.

-Wake up very early and hit the road at 6 am.
-It takes 2 hours from Tulum to Chichen-Itza and you should get there by 8 am when they open so you will be able to skip the crowds and enjoy one of the 7th wonders of the world in peace, before vendors and giant busses full of tourists start flocking in.
+I would recommend waking up very early and hitting the road at 6 am.
+It takes 2 hours from Tulum to Chichen-Itza and you should get there by 8 am when they open so you will be able to skip the crowds and enjoy one of the 7th wonders of the world in peace before vendors and giant busses full of tourists start flocking in.

 Just like for Tulum Ruins or any other, you will be offered the option to hire a guide.
 Just know that Chichen Itza is a little more expensive, and so is the entrance.